Hotel Nacional (album): Zagreb

-Beside his collaborators in Sarajevo, Dino Merlin also spent a great deal of time in Zagreb operating from his apartment at park Zrinjevac.
+Beside his collaborators in Sarajevo, Dervišhalidović's also spent a great deal of time in Zagreb operating from his apartment at park Zrinjevac.
 The opening single of Ispočetka, the song Dabogda was produced by DJ and music producer David Vurdelja aka Baby Dooks whom Dino met at a late night studio session while wrapping up the album in 2008.
 The song in collaboration with Hari Mata Hari, a well known regional singer, ended up hitting the charts and becoming the biggest hit of the year in the region.
 Dabogda was the only song Dino Merlin worked on with Baby Dooks during the recording of album Ispočetka.
 Their collaboration continued and resulted in producing the first major single from Hotel Nacional and probably the biggest hit on the record Školjka.

 London

-During early 2011 Dino took a trip to London to meet his friend and music producer Srdjan Kurpjel with whom he collaborated on both Burek and Ispočetka.
-Kurpjel introduced him to fellow London based producer Yoad Nevo who at the time worked with some of the most iconic British acts to date - Pet Shop Boys, Sugababes, Sophie Ellis-Bextor etc. Yoad Nevo while firstly recruited to produce Dino's Eurovision Song Contest entry Love in Rewind, was later involved in additional and post-production of almost all of the songs and is credited for mixing end engineering the sound for Hotel Nacional.
-As a result, the album Hotel Nacional is widely recognized among peers and critics to be possibly the best sound engineered album from the region in recent memory.
+During early 2011, Dervišhalidović took a trip to London to meet his friend and music producer Srdjan Kurpjel with whom he collaborated on both Burek and Ispočetka.
+Kurpjel introduced him to fellow London based producer Yoad Nevo who at the time worked with some of the most iconic British acts to date - Pet Shop Boys, Sugababes, Sophie Ellis-Bextor etc. Yoad Nevo while firstly recruited to produce his Eurovision Song Contest entry Love in Rewind, was later involved in additional and post-production of almost all of the songs and is credited for mixing end engineering the sound for Hotel Nacional.

 Stockholm

-During the previous tour Ispočetka, Dino participated in the Eurovision Song Contest in Düsseldorf performing the song "Love in rewind" in early 2011.
-During rehearsals he befriended the Swedish delegation and the producer of the winning song of Eurovison Song Contest held in 1999 in Jerusalem, Take me to your heaven - Marcos Ubeda.
-Marcos, later contributed to producing the single Hotel Nacional after which the album was named in 2014.
+During the previous Ispočetka tour, Dervišhalidović participated in the Eurovision Song Contest 2011 in Düsseldorf performing the song "Love in Rewind" in early 2011.
+During rehearsals he befriended the Swedish delegation and Marcos Ubeda, the producer of the Eurovision Song Contest 1999 winning song "Take Me to Your Heaven".
+Marcos later contributed to producing the single "Hotel Nacional" after which the album was named in 2014.
 Later during the year, Dino was also introduced to famed jazz producer Gunnar Norden, who recorded and produced the third single of the album "Sunce".